Consumer Onboarding Checklist

 This should include (at minimum):

-• genesis.json with CCV data (after spawn time passes).
-Check if CCV data needs to be transformed (see Transform Consumer Genesis)
+- genesis.json with the consumer module genesis (after the spawn time passes).
+Check if the consumer module genesis needs to be transformed (see Transform Consumer Genesis)

 Example of such a repository can be found here.

-Before you submit a ConsumerChainAddition proposal, please consider allowing at least a day between your proposal passing and the chain spawn time.
+If you create a Top N chain through, please consider allowing at least a day between your proposal passing and the chain spawn time.
 This will allow the validators, other node operators and the community to prepare for the chain launch.
 If possible, please set your spawn time so people from different parts of the globe can be available in case of emergencies.
 Ideally, you should set your spawn time to be between 12:00 UTC and 20:00 UTC so most validator operators are available and ready to respond to any issues.

-Additionally, reach out to the community via the forum to formalize your intention to become an ICS consumer, gather community support and accept feedback from the community, validators and developers.
+Additionally, for a Top N chain, reach out to the community via the forum to formalize your intention to become an ICS consumer, gather community support and accept feedback from the community, validators and developers.

 {